alphagov/paas-developer-docs/docs/deploying_apps/index.md

 The app should now be live at `https://APPNAME.cloudapps.digital`.

-For a production app, you should run at least two instances to improve availability.
+For a production app, you should run at least two instances to ensure availability.

 Increase the running instances to two using: